ibizaman/selfhostblocks/modules/services/forgejo/docs/default.md

 Passing the `ssl` option will auto-configure nginx to force SSL connections with the given certificate.

-The `shb.foregejo.sso.secretFile` and `shb.forgejo.sso.secretFileForAuthelia` options
+The `shb.forgejo.sso.secretFile` and `shb.forgejo.sso.secretFileForAuthelia` options
 must have the same content.
 The former is a file that must be owned by the `forgejo` user while the latter must be owned by the `authelia` user.
 I want to avoid needing to define the same secret twice with a future secrets SHB block.